 In general, it will be three to five years before you’ll need to change the rubber seal on an Alaskan.
 Changing the rubber seal is an easy process.
 It shouldn’t take more than a couple hours for most Alaskan Camper owners.
 Customers can also bring us their camper and we’ll change the rubber seal.

 TCM: What would that cost?

-Bryan: If you were to bring it to Alaskan, it would cost $86 in parts and $100 in labor for the 6.5 camper.
+Bryan: If you were to bring it to the Alaskan factory, it would cost $86 in parts and $100 in labor for the 6.5 camper.
 If you have an appointment, we’ll take care of it while you wait.

 TCM: When will the 2015 Alaskan 6.5 be available?

 Bryan: We have one available right now.
 You can buy the one we have ready to go, or you can order one built to your specifications.

 Above: The countertop space in the Alaskan 6.5